jamque/TPMSX-Engine/README.md

 Load a full screen GFX in Screen 2.

+* LIB/LOADSC5.GEN

+Load a full screen GFX in Screen 5.

 * LIB/MEGAROM.GEN

 Prepare some variabler to load Screen 5 images from Konami4 Megarom pages